-- 1 In order to be admitted to the Master of Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Science or - (b) the Graduate Diploma in Science. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher in papers at level 7 in their selected subject area for this degree.
+- In order to be admitted to the Master of Science an applicant must have completed the following or equivalent: - (a) the Bachelor of Science or - (b) the Graduate Diploma in Science. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher in papers at level 7 in their selected subject area for this degree.

-- 3 To qualify for the Master of Science, a student must achieve 240 points by successfully completing the requirements in one of the structures below. - 4 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Diploma in Science or the Bachelor of Science (Honours) with a B grade average or higher must achieve 120 points by successfully completing the thesis. - 5 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Science or the Postgraduate Certificate in Science. - 6 A student may substitute optional papers with other relevant postgraduate papers with the approval of the programme leader
+- 3 To qualify for the Master of Science, a student must achieve 240 points by successfully completing the requirements in one of the structures below. - 4 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Diploma in Science or the Bachelor of Science (Honours) with a B grade average or higher must achieve 120 points by successfully completing the thesis. - 5 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Science or the Postgraduate Certificate in Science. - 6 A student may substitute optional papers with other relevant postgraduate papers with the approval of the programme leader.

-Structure (a)

-30 points 779015

-and 90 points from 408215, 778022, 778023, 778026, 778038, 779001, 779003-779005, 779052, 779053, 779056-779059
+and 90 points from 778022, 778023, 778026, 778038, 778040, 779001,

-and

-Thesis

-120 points 779010